An extract from Erika Fiore’s memoir.

 Being late to our Catholic church was unnecessarily jarring, because the whole building was brightly lit by an enormous skylight.
 If we didn’t time the lateness just right (like coming in during the songs, for example), then we came in when everyone was already quietly seated.
 To minimize the disruption, my family always came in through the back entrance.

 Mass happened every Sunday in the same sequence.
 I knew the signs of when communion was coming, towards the end of the service.
 Stable volunteer couples, the wives with modest 90s dresses, and elders in the church, stood in pairs before each block of seating.
 One person held a golden chalice of red wine and the other a golden saucer of thin wafers.
 Then the whole church filed down the right-hand side of each seating block to the front.
-At the altar, the congregants, one at a time, opened their mouths for the wafer to be laid on their tongue or they put out their hands in front for the wafer to be placed in their palms.
+At the altar, the congregants, one at a time, opened their mouths for the wafer to be laid on their tongue or put out their hands in front for the wafer to be placed in their palms.
 Then they turned to the person holding the wine to take one sip, wiped quickly after with a white cloth.
 This part seemed optional because many people skipped the wine.
 I agreed with them and thought that I would also skip the wine, because I didn’t want to drink after other people.

 When it came time for my row to go and receive communion, I stayed standing at my chair, the back of my knees pressed up against the plastic seat to make room for the adults to pass in front of me.
 Even children much younger than me walked past to receive their communion.
 I was left standing alone in the empty seats because I had not yet performed my First Communion Rite in the Catholic Church and was thus ineligible to participate.
-I was sure that everyone saw me wondering, “Why is that girl not going to the front?
+I was sure everyone was looking at me wondering, “Why is that girl not going to the front?
 I bet she didn’t have her first communion yet.”

 After a few more weekends of humiliation, I decided that I didn’t want to go to church anymore until I could also have communion.